hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 6,169 km (3331 nm)

 ##### 0600
 Disaster.
 I was sitting outside, steering the boat as we ran in heavy weather.
 The waves were still monstrous, but showed signs of slowing.
-I noticed a large wave pushing up at our rear, the strength of it caused the entire hull to vibrate.
-I didn’t like the look of it, but before I had time to look back, another wave came.
+This wasn't the first time we'd run with weather, but made sure to keep a good angle to it.
+But then, I noticed a large wave pushing up at our rear, the strength of it caused the entire hull to vibrate.
+I didn’t like the look of that wave, but before I had time to look back, another one came.
 I did not see it, but it overwhelmed me.

 A giant wave broke over us, and knocked Pino over.
 I didn't see it happen.
 A wall of water washed over me.
 I saw nothing but water.
 I fell.
 The water dragged me off my feet, and carried me right out of the cockpit.
 I was underwater, my vision blurred by a curtain of seawater.
 I was facing up, I could see shapes, and colors through the salty, wet veil enveloping me.
 I remember thinking then: "Well, this is the end.
 This is how it happens."

 I wasn't afraid, or panicked, just disappointed?
 This is not how I wanted it to end.

 Then, the world became clear again, Pino righted itself, as sailboats tend to do.
 I rose with it, clinging onto the lower lifelines, hanging outside of the boat.
 I was tethered to Pino—thank goodness.
 My life jacket had popped open, encircling my head like a lion's mane.
 I was dragging halfway into the water, coughing up salt water, confused.
 The water was warm, thankfully, we were still in the Kuroshio.
 I realized what had just happened then, and screamed for Devine for help.
 This was bad, very bad.
-I saw him work his way out of the companionway, shook up.
+I saw him work his way out of the cabin, shook up.
 Our dodger was ripped from the deck, in shreds, and the flexi-panel on it was broken in half.
 The propane bin that was attached to the stern rail was laying on its side, its bindings had snapped off—glad it stayed aboard.

 Devine ran to me, and tried to lift me up but couldn't.
 "Is something dragging you under?"
 He yelled, panicked.
 "NO!"
 I replied, "it's the weight of the water in my clothes!
 My boots are full of water!
 Winch me up!"
 I was wearing tall rubber boots when it happened, they do a good job of keeping water out when sailing, but in this particular instance, their impermeability was problematic.
 When people fall overboard, a common tactic is to tie a halyard to a point on their life jacket, and to winch them out.
 Our halyard winches and lines were covered in broken dodger pieces, it was hard to reach them.
 I had an idea then.
 "TAKE MY LEG!"
 I yelled, as I managed to lift my right leg up so he could help me get it above the lower life line.
 It worked.
 Once that leg was up, it gave me enough lift so he could grab my other leg, and then it was easy to climb to safety.
 I imagined then how difficult it would have been to get me out of the water, had my tether been longer.
 At that moment, I wished for an even shorter tether.
 The boat had rounded 180 degrees.
 Devine secured Pino into a heave-to, lashing the tiller so we could relax, and assess the damage.

 We left the outside as it was, and went inside.
 I was eager to get somewhere safe.
-The cabin was an incredible mess.
+I was glad that we kept the companionway door shut, as the wave filling the inside of the boat would have been very bad.
+The cabin was an incredible mess, with things, not water.
 "We're dead."
 Devine said.
 In truth, we were fine, but he was shook up, and the inside of the boat looked worse than it was.
 When the wave broke at our stern,  Devine was thrown from one side of the boat to the other, the produce jumped out of the baskets, some of the floor boards were flipped over, a bottle of cooking oil leapt out of the fridge and emptied its contents over a cushion and onto the floor, a 5 L jar of umeshu (Japanese plum wine) leapt out of that same space and hit the ceiling on the opposite side, exploding onto the navigation table and instruments.
 All our charts were wet, and our passports too.
 I usually stash them in dry bags, but I didn't do it this time and I'm not sure why I didn't?
 There was umeshu EVERYWHERE.
 The stink of it covered everything.

 We sat on the sticky, wet floor, wide-eyed and thinking: "Did that just happen?"
 I'd read of boats being knocked-over, or 'pooped' many times before, but reading about it is different than experiencing it.
 I downed a can of ginger ale.
 "You almost lost me," I said to Devine, pained at the thought.
 He came over and we stayed in each other's arms, for what felt like...forever.
 He smiled and looked at me afterwards.
 "You want to get married?"
 I laughed out loud when he said this.
 Devine knew how I felt about marriage, because he too shared my views on it.
 We've been together a long, long time, for 14 or so years.
 We’ve spoken about it before, but neither of us cared enough to do it.
 "Husband" and "wife" are words that carry a lot of ideological baggage.
 At this point though, we were agitated, we wanted to make promises to each other, and were willing to do away with our pre-existing thoughts on marriage.

 "Yea.
 Okay.
 Fuck it.
 Let's do it."
 I said.
 If we made it back home to Canada, alive, we'd get married and that try and be content with less.
 We don't need to cross an ocean to be happy, surely?

 ##### 1100
 Got the boat back in order.
-We saw the extent of the damage: no more dodger, the wind meter was dead, no 100-watt solar panel, no back solar panel support, rig is okay, sails are okay, and the engine is okay.
+We saw the extent of the damage: no more dodger, the wind meter appeared to be dead, no 100-watt solar panel, no back solar panel support, rig is okay, sails are okay, and the engine is okay.
 We spent the day heaving-to, trying to relax.
 We made a plan not to panic, and to go forward.
 It's a long way to anywhere from here, and we've got to keep going, even if it is scary.
 We've got to keep going.
 No one is coming to get us out, we have to get ourselves out.

 ##### 1700
-We slept in each other's arms, with alarms on to warn us off coming ships.
+After cleaning up the cabin, we slept in each other's arms, with alarms on to warn us off coming ships.
 We don't usually do this, but with both AIS and radar, we felt safe doing it, and anyway, after this ordeal, we needed this time together.

 \newpage